Herbal Potions

 Steampunk Contraption Model Beta

 The Hip Monsters team decided to make something that interests people when they walk into the room.
-Inspired by Girl Genius. and this SteamPunk creation, we made a mysterious steampunk device that only we know the use of.
+Inspired by Girl Genius and this Steampunk creation, we made a mysterious steampunk contraption that only we know the use of.

 Handmade steampunk device